-If you experience birdies that interfere with reception of weak signals on the bands, make sure you have the lates firmware installed as part of these problems already have been adressed in later FW versions.
-Xiegu is continuing the work of optimising the algorithms used to reduce both kind of birdies mentioned in this article.
+If you experience birdies that interfere with reception of weak signals on the bands, make sure you have the latest firmware installed as some of these problems are being fixed in FW updates.
+Xiegu is continuing the work to reduce both kind of birdies mentioned in this article.

 Latest Firmware is available on the Xiegu.eu Downloads Page.